Movatterモバイル変換

 Superpower status

-The doctrine announces the United States's status as the world's only remainingsuperpower following the collapse of theSoviet Union at the end of theCold War and proclaims its main objective to be retaining that status.
+The first draft of the "doctrine" announces the United States's status as the world's only remainingsuperpower following the collapse of theSoviet Union at the end of theCold War and proclaims its main objective to be retaining that status.

 Our first objective is to prevent the reemergence of a new rival, either on the territory of the former Soviet Union or elsewhere, that poses a threat on the order of that posed formerly by the Soviet Union.
 This is a dominant consideration underlying the new regional defense strategy and requires that we endeavor to prevent any hostile power from dominating a region whose resources would, under consolidated control, be sufficient to generate global power.
 These regions include Western Europe, East Asia, the territory of the former Soviet Union, and Southwest Asia.